The Moon's Highs and Lows

 Mons Mouton[Lat -84.673 , Lon 39.475]7.026 km6.03 kmFig5 (star '5')

-Montes Plummer*[Lat -22.726 , Lon 204.132]8.564 km6.56 kmFig5 (star '6')
+Montes Plummer*[Lat -22.726 , Lon 204.132]8.564 km6.91 kmFig5 (star '6')

-Southern Farside Mountain*[Lat -50.126, Lon 236.785]6.739 km6.99 kmFig5 (star '7')
+Southern Farside Mountain*[Lat -50.126, Lon 236.785]6.739 km7.14 kmFig5 (star '7')

 Table 4: Moon's tallest mountains (LROC Quickmap)

 The results in Table 4 are courtesy of the versatile lunar visualization tool LROC Quickmap.
 Available since 2011, it offers a detailed, interactive topographic representation of the Moon, constructed from high-resolution images and laser-based altitude measurements gathered by the LRO.
-The upcoming height profile graphs, elevation contour views, and 3D terrain perspectives for each of these entries, have also been generated with LROC Quickmap.For the first and third entries in Table 4, the base of the mountain is taken to be the Mare Imbrium floor, and in all other cases the lowest contour which fully encircles the feature is considered the base.Peak elevations in Table 4 are accurate to within 20 meters.
-But determining mountain bases from contours carries more uncertainty.
-In LROC Quickmap, contours are spaced 500m apart at the resolution of the maps in this site, so that effectively defines the resolution of each mountain's base.
-If for example a mountain peak is at elevation 7 km and a 1km contour encircles the mountain but not a 500m contour, the mountain's base-to-peak height ranges from 6 km to 6.5 km.
-This uncertainty can be reduced to 250m by zooming right in on LROC Quickmap, but then tracing contours can become challenging.All the peaks with asterisked names don't have official names.
+The upcoming height profile graphs, contour maps and 3D terrain perspectives for each of these entries, have also been generated with LROC Quickmap.The peak elevations are accurate to within 20 meters.
+For the first and third entries in Table 4, the base of the mountain is taken to be the Mare Imbrium floor, and in all other cases mountain bases are first determined coarsely from contours spaced 500m apart, and then fine-tuned with elevation masks.
+The base is the lowest elevation that enables the terrain encircling the mountain to remain 'independent' from surrounding features.
+As mentioned previously, that's only one way of doing it.All the peaks with asterisked names don't have official names.
 Which is surprising when we're talking about peaks that are so, well, prominent.
 'Mons Elbruz' and 'Southern Farside Mountain' are names proposed by Danny Caes, and all the others are just nicknames I came up with - the rationale for them is in the detailed section for each peak further on.The fact that all these peaks belong to the rings of either the Imbrium or SPA basins is easily seen from their locations marked by stars in Figs 1 and 5 - they're distributed around the periphery of those basins.I've only listed mountains taller than Mons Huygens, often touted as the Moon's tallest peak.
-Its reported height also fluctuates widely, from 4.7 km to 6.1 km, with 5.5 km being the most common figure—quite a disparity for a 5.3 km peak.
-Even more surprsing is that this misinformation has persisted for over a decade, despite evidence to the contrary available from LROC Quickmap!
+You'll come across a wide range of heights for it depending on source - from 4.6 km to 6.1 km, with 5.5 km seemingly the most common figure.
+That's quite a spread for a 5.3 km peak, and the misinformation around it has persisted for over a decade, despite evidence to the contrary available from LROC Quickmap.
+I look into this curious situation in the companion site The Mons Huygens Myth.It's also worth mentioning that besides the mountains listed in Table 4, there are a number of others around the SPA basin on the farside with base-to-peak heights between that of Mons Huygens, and Mons Mouton.
+Those shown in Table 4 are just a selection.

-Fig 15: Mare Imbrium - telescopic image (8" untracked Dobsonian)
+Fig 18: Mare Imbrium - telescopic image (8" untracked Dobsonian)

-Fig 15 is an image I took of Mare Imbrium from my backyard.
+Fig 18 is an image I took of Mare Imbrium from my backyard.
 The peaks '1' and 2' correspond to the ones marked the same on the nearside colour-coded lunar disk of Fig 1.
 The 'broken glass wall' section of the basin's rim in the lower right of the image is the celebrity Appenine range, and Mons Huygens is at the top tip of the '1'.
-The shorter Caucasus range along the centre right edge of the image is a lot less vivid but is home to a peak taller than Mons Huygens - Mons Elbruz - it's casting a semi-circular shadow on the mare, immediately to the right of the base of the '2'.A couple of other key take-outs from Table 4 are:
+The shorter Caucasus range along the centre right edge of the image is a lot less vivid but is home to a peak taller than Mons Huygens - Mons Elbruz - it's casting a semi-circular shadow on the mare, immediately to the right of the base of the '2'.Some key take-outs from Table 4 are:

 -The tallest named mountain on the Moon is Mons Mouton.
 It's in the nearside south polar region.